ThanhBinhTran/Traffic_Rules_Design_xml/README.md

 # Traffic rules design for robotic in ROS
-This mini project shows to how to design traffic rules in xacro (xml macro) format.
-It helps users easy to define traffic rule without concern the programming language
+This mini-project shows how to design traffic rules in xacro (XML macro) format.
+It helps users easy to define/update traffic rules without altering the executable program.

+* to update, modify, alter the rules edit rules.xacro file
 ##### To generate paramenter.xml file (run in ROS envirment):
 ```
 xacro parameter.xacro -o parameter.xml